Elementary Teacher Licensure Program

 Grounded in contemplative, as well as culturally and linguistically diverse pedagogies, this program is designed to cultivate the skills necessary for elementary teachers to create reflective, engaged, and effective learning environments.
 Combining contemporary best practices in teaching with mindfulness and wisdom traditions, The Elementary Teacher Licensure Program emphasizes the development of students’ capacities to teach with presence and compassion in order to meet the complex needs of today’s diverse classrooms.

 The Teacher Licensure Program can be added to any undergraduate major at Naropa.
-With careful degree planning, up to 12 credits of the major requirements can fulfill BA Core Curriculum Area Requirements.
+With careful degree planning, up to 12 credits of the licensure requirements can fulfill BA Core Curriculum Area Requirements.
 Pursuing this professional licensure in addition to your primary degree requirements may require extra semesters to complete all applicable course work.
 It is important to work closely with your academic advisor and the financial aid office (if using financial aid or veterans education benefits) to ensure both major requirements and teacher licensure requirements can be fulfilled in a satisfactory timeframe.

 Student Teaching and Field Placement/Practicum